Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

 ## Update Hackage Version Information

-After merging into `master` you can update what Hackage displays as the current version in NixOS for every individual package.
-To do this you run `maintainers/scripts/haskell/upload-nixos-package-list-to-hackage.sh`.
+After merging into `master` you can update what Hackage displays as the current version in Botnix for every individual package.
+To do this you run `maintainers/scripts/haskell/upload-botnix-package-list-to-hackage.sh`.
 See the script for how to provide credentials.
 Once you have configured credentials, running this takes only a few seconds.